iktina/multilingual-speech-translation/README.md

 The service performs speech recognition using machine learning techniques.
 The service receives the audio file in binary format and outputs the text string resulting from audio recognition.
+The service translates the input speech signal in any language into English text

 ##  Model details: